Primal Instincts

 Rage Power: Bloodthirst

-Starting at 11th level, you can use a reaction to move up to your speed and make a melee attack with advantage against a creature within your reach when another creature within 30 feet of you is reduced to 0 hit points.
+Once during your rage, you can immediately move up to your speed and make a melee attack with advantage against a creature within your reach when your reduce a creature to 0 hit points.

 Chaotic Wrath